muzeffer-niftiyev/Tic-Tac-Toe-MVC/README.md

 ## 📝 Description

-Welcome to the Tic Tac Toe game!
+Welcome to the Tic Tac Toe game! <br>
 This project lets you feel the great experience of tic tac toe game.
 The project was made using MVC pattern and bundled with webpack.

 #### 💻 Technologies